 - Once the cucumber has started to soften, add the toasted sesame oil and Chinese five spice.
 Stir or toss to coat all the cucumber pieces and turn off the heat.

 - Allow to cool slightly and serve with sliced spring onions, sesame seeds, and coriander leaves.
-I find that this is even better after a night in the fridge, so you could also prepare it ahead of time and serve cold.📸 See photos of this recipe being made or jump to the table of contents to learn more.
+I find that this is even better after a night in the fridge, so you could also prepare it ahead of time and serve cold.📸 Recipe steps >📖 Table of contents >

 Storage: Store in the fridge for up to three days.
 Due to the high water content in the cucumbers, I wouldn't recommend freezing.
 If you liked this recipe, you might also enjoy: